Archery Elk and

 All hunters

-are asked to be proficient shooting fixed broadheads out to at least
+are asked to be proficient shooting fixed-blade broadheads out to

-30 yards.
-Most shots are close, but the more comfortable you are
+at least 30 yards.
+Most shots are close, but the more comfortable

-at shooting out to 30 yards, the better your chances of success
+you are at shooting out to 30 yards, the better your chances of

-will be.
-If you've hunted other places and found slow action in
+success will be.
+If you've hunted other places and found slow action

-at Nine Mile, so if you're interested, please contact us for availability.
+basis at Nine Mile, so if you're interested, please contact us for

 Wounding